Jaykef/Triton-nanoGPT/README.md

 GPU-aware train loop with effective gradient accumulation, learning rate scheduling and gradient clipping with val loss tracking.

-## How to Use

-1. **Setup**: Requires GPU!
+- **Setup**: Requires GPU!
 Ensure you have PyTorch and Triton installed.
 GPU Poor?
 I am too, I used a google colab.

-2. **Data Preparation**: Using Tiny Shakespeare dataset by default.
+- **Data Preparation**: Using Tiny Shakespeare dataset by default.
 It will be downloaded automatically if not present.

-3. **Training**:
+- **Training**:
    ```python
    python triton_train_nanoGPT.py
    ```